Web copy is like Batman. How? Let me explain.

 Disclaimer: Some experts say power words are better for social media headlines and not for search purposes.

-Legendary Anna Handley suggests triggering at least two senses out of the 5 in your copywriting to invite the reader into imagining their pain point solved.
+Legendary Anna Handley suggests triggering at least 2 senses out of the 5 in your copywriting to invite the reader into imagining their pain point solved.
 The same applies to headlines when applicable.

 For example, sight sensory words are visual descriptions that pull the reader’s in: